Xstar97TheNoob/apps/README.md

 the "filter_list" is a string array of chart names that will be excluded from the list if you dont want them to be listed in the app-list.md for example: ["n8n", "app1", "app2"]

+manually run the workflow or activate it to run every 6hrs (change the cron node to whatever you want.)

 ```json